Chart Color Schemes

 Thrumster lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Thrumster's population is estimated at around 2,865 as of Feb 2026.
-This reflects an increase of 483 people (20.3%) since the 2021 Census, which reported a population of 2,382 people.
-The change is inferred from the resident population of 2,762 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 867 validated new addresses since the Census date.
+As of Feb 2026, Thrumster's population is estimated at around 2,865 people.
+This reflects an increase of 483 people since the 2021 Census, which reported a population of 2,382 people.
+The change is inferred from AreaSearch's estimate of 2,762 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 867 validated new addresses since the Census date.
 This level of population equates to a density ratio of 219 persons per square kilometer.
-Thrumster's 20.3% growth since the 2021 census exceeded the Rest of NSW (5.9%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 90.0% of overall population gains during recent periods.
+Thrumster's growth rate of 20.3% since the 2021 census exceeded the Rest of NSW's 5.9%.
+Population growth was primarily driven by interstate migration contributing approximately 90.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Examining future population trends, a significant population increase in the top quartile of regional areas across the nation is forecast, with Thrumster expected to expand by 905 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the suburb is expected to expand by 1,017 persons based on aggregated SA2-level projections, reflecting an increase of 31.9% in total over the 17-year period.

 Frequently Asked Questions - Population